imanischult/liri-node-app/README.md

 # liri-node-app
 * Welcome to my LIRI app!

 * LIRI is similar iPhone's SIRI, but a little simpler.
-LIRI is a Language Interpretation and Recognition Interface.
-LIRI is a command line node app that takes in parameters and gives back data.
+It stands for Language Interpretation and Recognition Interface: a simple command line node app that takes in parameters and gives back data.

 #Commands